Sunday, December 29, 2013

 lost his life in the storming of the Malawi Museum

-January brought finds in the mortuary complex of Amenhotep II which were found late period burials.
-This news was better than the end of last year which saw the kings mummy in the Cairo museum have one of his toes fall off, don't you just hate when that happens!
+January brought finds in the mortuary complex of Amenhotep II, which included late-period burials.
+This news was better than the end of last year, which saw the king's mummy in the Cairo museum have one of his toes fall off, don't you just hate when that happens!

-Through out the spring discoveries were coming in at the excavations in the mortuary temple of Amenhotep III, but it was in early February that colossal statues of the king were rediscovered with a view to re-erect them.
+Throughout the spring, discoveries were coming in at the excavations in the mortuary temple of Amenhotep III, but it was in early February that colossal statues of the king were rediscovered with a view to re-erecting them.

-From July archaeologists working in northern Israel found the paws of a statue of a sphinx of the IV Dynasty Egyptian King Mycerinus.
-The sphinx, the only one known of for this king from the 27th century BC was probably brought to Israel a thousand years after its creation perhaps as plunder or diplomatic gift, the excavators are hoping the rest of the statue is nearby!
+In July, archaeologists working in northern Israel found the paws of a statue of a sphinx of the IV Dynasty Egyptian King Mycerinus.
+The sphinx, the only one known of for this king from the 27th century BC, was probably brought to Israel a thousand years after its creation, perhaps as plunder or a diplomatic gift.
+The excavators are hoping the rest of the statue is nearby!

-By July Egypt's elected President Morsi had granted himself unlimited powers to legislate above judicial review, with this a military council which included the defense minister, opposition leader and the new Coptic pope came to decision with the end result on July 3 President Morsi was arrested and removed from office.
+By July, Egypt's elected President Morsi had granted himself unlimited powers to legislate above judicial review, and with this, a military council which included the defense minister, opposition leader, and the new Coptic pope came to a decision with the end result on July 3, President Morsi was arrested and removed from office.

 As September ended The Search for Alexander was very well received but more exciting are the experts at the Cairo museum who announced that objects which had been damaged in the attack on the museum in 2011 were ready to be put back on display including this very wonderful statue which I can imagine crumbling in the robbers hand and which is an amazing triumph of the art of restoration.
 A great highlight for the year!

-This years list contains the discovery of yet more repulsive statues of Ramses II, will it ever end?
-And if you were to judge the power of an ancient Egyptian god on the number of statues, Sekhmet would right up there and this year even more were discovered both in excavations and on the international art market.
+This year's list contains the discovery of yet more repulsive statues of Ramses II; will it ever end?
+And if you were to judge the power of an ancient Egyptian god by the number of statues, Sekhmet would be right up there, and this year, even more were discovered both in excavations and on the international art market.

-Of the years posts must be mentioned last Decembers contributions "Animal Tombs in the Valley of Kings" and "Jewels of the Pharaohs" have been the big runners of the year by more than two to one for every other article this year.
-More recent, the reviews "Eternal Egypt" and "Mummies: Life after Death in Ancient Egypt" are the runners.
+Of the year's posts must be mentioned last December's contributions, "Animal Tombs in the Valley of Kings" and "Jewels of the Pharaohs," have been the big runners of the year by more than two to one for every other article this year.
+More recently, the reviews "Eternal Egypt" and "Mummies: Life after Death in Ancient Egypt" are the runners.

 Alhamdulillah!